England | Scotland | Wales | Northern Ireland | Ireland

 The NHS does not cover non medical services such as insurance medicals, medicals for HGV licenses, fitness to undertake sports etc. We are happy to provide this service to all patients whether registered or not.
 There is, however, a fee payable in accordance with British Medical Association guidelines.
 Non NHS Fees

-Orthopeadic Practitioners are experts in musculo-skelatal complaints.
-Employed by the Orthopaedic Department at Frimley Park Hospital, they hold daily clinics at Yateley Medical Centre.
+Orthopaedic Practitioners are experts in musculo-skeletal complaints.
+Employed by the Orthopaedic Department at Frimley Park Hospital, they hold daily clinics, mainly at Yateley Medical Centre but also at the other two surgeries.
 If you are 12 or over, you can book an appointment through the Help Hub